aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 ## Function `verify_ungated_and_descendant`

-This checks that the destination address is eventually owned by the owner and that each object between the two allows for ungated transfers.
-Note, this is limited to a depth of 8 objects may have cyclic dependencies.
+This checks that the destination address is eventually owned by the owner and that each<br/> object between the two allows for ungated transfers.
+Note, this is limited to a depth of 8<br/> objects may have cyclic dependencies.

 <pre><code>fun verify_ungated_and_descendant(owner: address, destination: address)<br/></code></pre>